koreankiwi99/KoSyntaxPrompt/README.md

 - Introduction: An overview of the research question and objectives.
 - Experiment Methods: Detailed description of the experimental setup, including the types of prompts used, model configurations, and evaluation criteria.
 - Results: Summary of findings from the experiments, including performance metrics and observed trends.

+## Repository Structure

+- docs/: Documentation files and detailed explanations of the methodology and results.
+- data/: Datasets and prompt examples used in the experiments.
+- notebooks/: Jupyter notebooks for exploratory data analysis and results visualization.

+## License
+This project is licensed under the MIT License.

+##Contact
+For any questions or further information, please contact me at salgu@snu.ac.kr